tkerbe2/iac-intro-challenge-1/README.md

 ### 2. On your local machine open the code.
 You can access and modify this code how you want.
 Ultimately all that matters is the changes get pushed to your GitHub repo.

 a.
 You can open this code remotely in Visual Studio Code (which is what I am doing in this walk-through)
 b.
 In Visual Studio Code you will want the Remote Repositories extension.

 <img width="350" height="78" alt="image" src="https://github.com/user-attachments/assets/f7712344-6ed0-4fb8-a828-71814907931a" />

 ### 3. Fix the code!
-a.
 Look for commented code and start finding solutions.

 ### 4. Commit and Push your changes.